 The Foundation has a defined contribution retirement plan (the Plan).
-Employees are eligible for participation in the Plan after reaching 21 year of age and upon completion of one year of service.
+Employees are eligible for participation in the Plan after reaching 21 years of age and upon completion of one year of service.
 Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
 The Foundation matches employee contributions up to 3% of the employee's salary.
-Foundation contributions to the Plan for the year ended August 31, 2019 were \$12,507.
+Foundation contributions to the Plan for the year ended August 31, 2019 were \$7,669.

-NOTE 12 CONCENTRATIONS OF CREDIT RISK
+NOTE 12 CONCENTRATION OF CREDIT RISK

 Financial instruments that potentially subject the Foundation to concentration of credit risk consist principally of cash, cash equivalents, and investments.
-The Foundation places its cash and investments with high credit quality financial institutions and generally limits the amount of credit exposure not to exceed the Federal Deposit Insurance Corporation (FDIC) insurance coverage limit of \$250,000.
-From time to time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.
+The Foundation places its cash and investments with high credit quality financial institutions and generally limits the amount of credit exposure not to exceed the FDIC insurance coverage limit of \$250,000.
+From time-to-time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.